 It’s challenging for many women to date moody men.
 In my experience, I often think it’s my fault.
 I asked myself if I did something wrong.
 I surveyed my friends and we tried to analyze the situation.
 I asked each guy what was wrong and got answers like “nothing” or “it’s just been a long day.”
 I pondered what could possibly be bothering him enough to ignore me for days on end or to stay stuck so long?
 Why was he burning daylight holding this grudge?
 Why wouldn’t he talk to me (or someone)?
 I didn’t understand what was going on.

-It’s come down to the basic principles of trust and communication.
+You see, relationships come down to the basic principles of trust and communication.
 I get how hard it is to show vulnerability, especially in a new relationship.
-We never want to appear weak or needy or have too many problems.
+We rarely want to appear weak or needy or have too many problems.
 And yet, we are human and we have shit in our lives that affects us.
-I don’t think we give our significant others and friends enough credit, however.
+Everyone has bad days.
 I’d like to think of myself as a reasonable, loving human and can handle just about anything someone tells me, and I believe most other people carry similar traits.
-I don’t typically judge and would never dream of being mean when someone has come to be with a problem (it’s even what I do for work!!).
-However, when someone doesn’t try to talk to me, I can’t do it anymore.
-When he doesn’t try talking to anyone, I reach a breaking point.
+I don’t typically judge and would never dream of being mean when someone has come to be with a problem (it’s even what I do for work!).
+Moodiness often keeps people distant, and doesn’t let anyone in.

 My advice to a moody person: